 SEO work starts with clarity.
 You get an audit and a priority list.
 Then we fix what blocks growth and publish content aimed at real searches.
+Read about SEO basics for small sites, local SEO for small businesses, and AI SEO and GEO.

 Hourly rate: £75.
 Most work starts with a fixed scope audit, then moves into implementation or ongoing support.